brekmeuris/DrMZ.jl/README.md

 Details about the custom basis function construction and examples for using the functions to evolve PDEs can be found in:

-Meuris, B., Qadeer, S., & Stinis, P. (2021).
-Machine-learning custom-made basis functions for partial differential equations. arXiv preprint arXiv:2111.05307.
+Meuris, B., Qadeer, S., & Stinis, P. (2023).
+Machine-learning-based spectral methods for partial differential equations.
+Scientific Reports, 13(1), 1739.